5 Tips for Creating Outdoor Spaces

 After turning her attention to her brownstone’s backyard, K.V. knew she wanted to use the space to host friends and barbecues.
 She took inspiration from gardens in Mexico and Brazil, leaning toward a more tropical atmosphere.
-Building a tall cedar fence to provide privacy was also a must-have.
+A tall cedar fence to provide privacy was a must-have.

 (Above) Sweeten homeowners’ Nate and Michelle’s rooftop

 Nate and Michelle’s wanted their rooftop to double as a “bonus room” for hanging out, which meant it had to have comfortable seating and plants to make it feel cozy.
-Creating a visual barrier along the perimeter was important since the rooftop felt exposed, as well as incorporating a fire pit for chilly, late-summer nights.
+They wanted to create visual barrier along the perimeter, since the rooftop felt exposed, and they wanted a fire pit for chilly, late-summer nights.

 K.V. had her heart set on bluestone to create a walkway to the elevated patio in her backyard.
 “She had a budget she didn’t want to go over,” Santi said.
 “She asked us to price bluestone, but it was a little too high, so we looked for other materials.”
 He added, “Homeowners should always price projects with different materials [because] changing the materials doesn’t mean changing the final goal or look of the design.”

-In a surprise twist, they were able to find some bluestone buried under the dirt in the yard and repurposed it for the walkway.
+In a surprise twist, they were able to find some bluestone buried under the dirt in the yard.
+They repurposed it for the walkway.
 The rest of the design was completed with gravel and pavers.
-The moral of the story is that while your budget will play a hand in determining what you can do, the outcome can still meet your goals.
+The moral of the story is that while your budget might force you to rethink some choices, the outcome might still meet your goals in unexpected ways.

 Choosing plants for color, texture, and to enhance privacy